On January 8, 2025

 Raymond John Garrett II was named after his paternal grandfather, Pap, whom he adored.
 Ray loved all his grandparents deeply and was happy to talk and visit with them as often as possible.
 Family time was precious to Ray, and he never hesitated to drive to Delaware, Connecticut, or Pennsylvania for the next gathering.

 At A.I.
-Dupont High School in Hockessin, Delaware, Ray was a talented wrestler, being a two-time state champion and even earning a medal at the junior world championships.
+Dupont High School in Hockessin, Delaware, Ray was a talented wrestler, being a two-time state champion and a member of the Junior World Team for wrestling in 1980.

 Being in and on the water was both exciting and soothing to Ray.
 He learned to sail and was always up for a new adventure with his friend John.
 Learning to windsurf became a passion that continued until he discovered kite surfing.